minermanNL/Portfolio/information.md

     *   For managing payment methods or cancellations, the user is typically redirected to the Stripe customer portal.

 This `information.md` file provides a comprehensive overview based on the project's file structure and the initial blueprint, incorporating the recent Stripe and Supabase integration for subscriptions, and tracking the progress of the asynchronous AI melody generation feature.

+---

+## Development Environment and Tooling Updates:

+This project is developed using Google's IDX, which offers enhanced AI assistance and integrated tooling.

+*   **Unified AI Assistance:** AI coding assistance, including features powered by Gemini, is seamlessly integrated across the IDX development environment and Firebase, providing a consistent and powerful coding companion.
+*   **Multimodal Prompting:** The development environment supports multimodal prompting, enabling more flexible and expressive interactions when using AI for coding tasks.
+*   **Enhanced Firebase Integration:** Tighter integration with Firebase services within IDX streamlines deployment, database management, and other Firebase-related workflows.
+*   **Improved Performance & Customization:** The development environment offers improved performance and increased customization options to tailor the coding experience to individual preferences and project needs.